pylipp/financeager/README.md

     > fina list --category-percentage

-In order to only list recurrent entries run (you can apply additional filtering and sorting)
+In order to only list recurrent entries run (you can apply additional filtering (use `-f end=` to list entries with indefinite end) and sorting)

     > fina list --recurrent-only